-Petra lost her father Thomas after he was killed by a car when crossing a road.
-She believes in the importance of collaboration and working towards the prevention of tragedy on the roads through awareness.
-She has been a RoadPeace trustee since 2019.
+Petra’s father Thomas died after he was hit by a car when crossing a road as a pedestrian.
+She has volunteered for RoadPeace since 2018 helping with her local North West group and nationally as Chair of the Board of Trustees since 2022.
+Petra believes in the importance of collaboration in working towards the prevention of tragedy on the roads.

 Matt Oomen is Global Head of Distribution for BNY Mellon Investment Management and Chief Executive Officer of BNY Mellon Investment Management EMEA Ltd. Matt is responsible for the formation and execution of distribution strategy and has oversight of Product Strategy, Marketing and Sales across multiple regions for BNY Mellon Investment Management, one of the world’s largest asset managers, with $1.8 trillion of assets under management.

 Nic Atkinson QC

 Before retiring in 2019 Nic practiced as a barrister for almost 50 years, more than half that time as a QC, and as a part time Judge for 35 years.
 Nic says: ‘It became clear to me many years ago that the public were very poorly served by the criminal law in respect of crashes that resulted in death.
 I was involved in a trial where five children sitting on a bench had been killed by a disqualified driver who lost control of his car whilst racing on a public road.

 Cynthia’s only child and daughter, Alex Jane McVitty, was tragically killed on 7 June 2000, aged 26.
 She was cycling in the City of London when the driver of a concrete mixer lorry turned left across her path.